 - Income Change - the change in median household income between two five year periods.
 Currently 2006-2010 vs 2014-2018.

 We use the Census 2010 data to calculate population density per square mile.
 This is available at the county, tract, and block level.
 (Needs to be updated to 2020!)

 We use four geographical units that come from the Census Bureau.

 - County: our largest unit.

-- Blocks: there are 8 million blocks in the US.
+- Blocks: there are 8 million blocks in the US that have one or more people.
 The Census uses a different definition of

-what most people use.
-Population varies widely due to apartment buildings and 2 million blocks have zero people.
+block than most people use.
+Population varies widely due to apartment buildings.

-This feature lets you compare the demographics of several areas.
-This is useful if you want to compare if people of a certain income or race are
+Compare the demographics of several areas.
+You could test if people of a certain income or race are

 more likely to be near a location (ex. the site of a proposed waste facility or park).

 When you have this featured turned on, it returns the demographics for the area that you last clicked on and compares it to an area within x miles of it.